ffalzon/pjc-analysis/README.md

 `mkdir results`

-To run the experiments for the search tree attack, run the following commmand from the `search_tree` directory of the repository:
+**Execution:** To run the experiments for the search tree attack, run the following commmand from the `search_tree` directory of the repository:

 `python3 benchmark.py NUM-RUNS PARAMS`